 Director | Curator FRSA, MA

 Claire Farrell’s research is rooted in urban planning and design, architecture and socially-engaged art practice.
-Taking influence from such interdisciplinary and collaborative movements as the Situationists, Artist Placement Group, Critical Art Ensemble and the Bauhaus, she is inspired by the political ability of art to reach beyond borders and social class.
+Taking influence from such interdisciplinary and collaborative movements as the Situationists, Artist Placement Group, Critical Art Ensemble and the Bauhaus, she is inspired by the political ability of art to reach beyond borders, social class and it's significant potential to enhance the built environment.

 WERK Board of Trustees